 Impacts on financial statements

 At transition to IFRS 16, the Group recognized an additional 3 259 MSEK of right-of-use assets and 3 284 MSEK of lease liabilities.
-On initial analysis the difference between right-of-use assets and lease liabilities refers to prepaid or accrued lease payments and financial lease receivables on agreements from subleasing.
+The difference between right-of- use assets and lease liabilities refers to prepaid or accrued lease payments and financial lease receivables on agreements from subleasing.

-The Group discounted lease payments using its incremental borrowing rate at January 1, 2019, the weighted-average rate for the Group is 2.2% at transition.
+The Group discounted lease payments using its incremental borrowing rate at January 1, 2019, the weighted-average rate for the Group was 2.2% at transition.
 Incremental borrowing rates are set per country and maturity.

-Recognizing depreciation of right of use assets instead of minimum lease payments is estimated to have a small positive impact on operating profit.
-Interest on lease liabilities is estimated to have a small negative impact on net financial items.
+Recognizing depreciation of right-of-use assets instead of minimum lease payments had a small positive impact on operating profit.
+Interest on lease liabilities had a small negative impact on net financial items.

-Since the principal payment will be recognized as financing activities, cash flow from financing activities will decrease with a corresponding increase in cash flow from operating activities.
-The interest portion of the lease payment will remain as cash flow from operating activities and be included in net financial items paid.
+Since the principal payment is recognized as financing activities, cash flow from financing activities decreased with a corresponding increase in cash flow from operating activities.
+The interest portion of the lease payment remains as cash flow from operating activities and is included in net financial items paid.

 Group as lessee